-The draft Rule specifies that:
+The Rule to be made specifies that:

-- the new category of registered participant, called a Reallocator, will be excluded from the restrictions of clause 3.3.2(a) of the Rules; - NEMMCO must develop the first reallocation procedures by 1 January 2008; - the reallocation procedures are to be developed, or amended, in accordance with the Rules consultation procedures provided in clause 8.9 of the Rules; - including the category of "Reallocator" in clause 2.12 relating to interpretation of references to various registered participants; - removing the requirement on NEMMCO to develop reallocation procedures under 3.3.19 and move the requirement to the reallocation procedures in 3.15.11A; - clarifying the timetable for submissions, and recording of, reallocation transactions that is to be developed by NEMMCO from time to time; - new definitions of "Reallocator" and "reasonable worst case" to ease understanding of the Rules; and - the following transitional arrangements will apply: - o for existing reallocations, the current Rule requirements prevail; - o for reallocation arrangements occurring between the making of the Rule and the development of reallocation procedures, the current Rule requirements prevail; and - there is scope for reallocations under the current Rule to be transferred to the new Rule, with the consent of both parties.
+- the new category of registered participant, called a Reallocator, will be excluded from the restrictions of clause 3.3.2(a) of the Rules; - NEMMCO must develop the first reallocation procedures by 1 January 2008; - the reallocation procedures are to be developed, or amended, in accordance with the Rules consultation procedures provided in clause 8.9 of the Rules; - including the category of "Reallocator" in clause 2.12 relating to interpretation of references to various registered participants; - removing the requirement on NEMMCO to develop reallocation procedures under clause 3.3.19 of the Rules and move the requirement to the reallocation procedures in clause 3.15.11A of the Rules; - clarifying the timetable for submissions, and recording of, reallocation transactions that is to be developed by NEMMCO from time to time; - new definitions of "Reallocator" and "reasonable worst case" to ease understanding of the Rules; - risks to NEMMCO in developing the reallocation procedures are recognised; and - the following transitional arrangements will apply: - o for existing reallocations, the current Rule requirements prevail; - o for reallocation arrangements occurring between the making of the Rule and the development of reallocation procedures, the current Rule requirements prevail; and - o there is scope for reallocations under the current Rule to be transferred to the new Rule, with the consent of both parties.

-The Commission has also sought to clarify the structure of Reallocation transactions in the draft Rule by separately grouping the Reallocation procedures into a new clause 3.15.11A, which improves the readability and transparency of the draft Rule.
+The Commission has also sought to clarify the structure of Reallocation transactions in the Rule to be made by separately grouping the Reallocation procedures into a new clause 3.15.11A, which improves the readability and transparency of the Rule to be made.